-In a sentence: the more refreshed, valued and connected we are to our work, and the more spiritually connected we our to our purpose, the better we feel at work and more loyal we are to our organization.
+In a sentence: the more refreshed, valued and connected we are to our work, and the more spiritually connected we our to our purpose while at work, the better we feel and more loyal we are to our organization.

 From my own experience as a coach, I can attest that the we LOVE work is to attend to the FOUR CORE NEEDS as outlined by authors: Renewal, Value, Focus, and Purpose.